 Soccer specifically run in the United States uses an age grouping system that tells those running the matches what size field they will need for play.
 Of course, for adults, playing on a full-size regulation or FIFA field is going to be necessary.

 For the younger ones, however, playing them in the correct age group is important.
-These age groups are considered “U” groups, and they are signified by the age of players the field is believed be best for.
+These age groups are considered “U” groups, and they are signified by the age of players the field is believed to be best for.
+Overall, the consensus that players need to play regarding their age ranges is good because it allows every person who plays the sport to play it in a manner that they are physically capable of.

 For example, a U6 team consists of soccer players under the age of six.
 A U18 team consists of soccer players under the age of 18, and the same can be said for all other age groups.
 Of course, while a U18 group could theoretically allow those far under 18 to play, it is best to play in a group that’s as close to the cutoff age as possible for fair play.